Community art: Forms of collaborative practices

 Models of community-engaged arts can vary with three forms of collaborative practices emerging from among the sets of common practices.
 In the artist-driven model, artists are seen as the catalysts for social change through the social commentary addressed in their works.
 A muralist whose work elicits and sustains political dialogue would be a practitioner of this model.
 In the second model, artists engage with community groups to facilitate specialized forms of art creation, often with the goal of presenting the work in a public forum to promote awareness and to further discourse within a larger community.
 In the process-driven or dialogic model, artists may engage with a group to facilitate an artistic process that addresses particular concerns specific to the group.
 The use of an artistic process (such as dance or social circus) for problem-solving, therapeutic, group-empowerment or strategic planning purposes may result in artistic works that are not intended for public presentation.
 In the second and third models, the individuals who collaborate on the artistic creation may not define themselves as artists but are considered practitioners of an art-making process that produces social change.

 Due to its roots in social justice and collaborative, community-based nature, art for social change may be considered a form of cultural democracy.
 Often, the processes (or the works produced by these processes) intend to create or promote spaces for participatory public dialogue.

 In Canada, the field of community-engaged arts has recently seen broader use of art for social change practices by non-arts change organizations.
 The resultant partnerships have enabled these collaborative communities to address systemic issues in health, education, as well as empowerment for indigenous, immigrant, LGBT and youth communities.
 A similar social innovation trend has appeared where business development associations have engaged with artists/artistic organizations to co-produce cultural festivals or events that address social concerns.

 As the field diversifies and practices are adopted by various organizations from multiple disciplines, ethics and safety have become a concern to practitioners.
 As a result, opportunities for cross-disciplinary training in art for social change practices have grown within the related field of arts education.

 Online community art

-A community can be seen in many ways, it can refer to different kind of groups.
+A community can be seen in many ways, and it can refer to different kind of groups.
 There are also virtual communities or online communities.
 Internet art has many different forms, but often there is some kind of community that is created for a project or it is an effect of an art project.
+One example of community art is the so-called image worm, whereby artists on a forum will build upon a canvas and smoothly transition in their own piece between the last piece using image stitching, and then the next artist will build up on it, and so on.
+Such pieces will eventually take on the form of a panorama, stretching on as infinitely as the community decides to continue building upon the piece.